romland/xorzee/README.md

 - make brightness, contrast, etc configurable
 - can definitely increase requirements for 'send only activity' (it sends when there is virtually no activity now)
 - option to only stream motion (and occasional screenshot in place of video? -- click to start video, on demand?)
+- report memory and CPU useage to clients

 ## TODO
+- config-option: stream motion only on activity
 - if using mp4box -- do I need ffmpeg at all? (or is that a dep of mp4box?)
 - recording is a bit too sensitive in these current settings (at least in low-light/night)
 - client side simulation of camera annotations